 A Study on Stress

 The study focused on a chemical mixture that blocks the effects of stress on the gut.
-Researchers from the University of California, Los Angeles, used mice that were genetically altered to produce more stress hormone.
+Researchers from the University of California, Los Angeles, used mice that were genetically altered to produce more stress hormones.
 As a side effect of being more stressed, the mice had gone bald.
 After treating the mice with the anti-stress compound, they put them back in a cage with normal mice.

 After three months, when returning to examine the mice, scientists were surprised to find that all the mice in the cage were equally furry.
 The bald, stressed mice had regrown all of their fur and completely mixed in with their friends.

 This does not only mean that there is a correlation between stress and hair loss – and being less stressed may make the hair return to normal – but also that the specific compound being studied could be used as treatment for hair loss.

 Too Early to Apply to Humans